frappe/frappe_docs/frappe_docs/www/docs/user/en/basics/doctypes/fieldtypes.md

 #### Code

 This fieldtype can be used to take `code` as input.
-A code editor is rendered in the document creation form.
+A code editor is rendered in the document form.
 Optionally, you can provide a langauge in the fieldtype options to enable syntax highlighting.
 For example, below is a `Code` type field with options set to `Python`:

 <img alt="Field Types" class="screenshot" src="{{docs_base_url}}/assets/img/fieldtypes/code_fieldtype.png">